Victoza, 6 mg/ml 3 ml cartridges in syringe pens 2 pcs

 Interaction

-In vitro evaluation of drug interactions.
-Liraglutide has shown very low pharmacokinetic interactions with drugs due to metabolism in the cytochrome P450 (CYP) system, as well as binding to plasma proteins.
+Assessment of drug interactions in vitro.
+Liraglutide showed a very low ability for pharmacokinetic interaction with drugs, due to metabolism in the cytochrome P450 (CYP) system, as well as binding to plasma proteins.

-In vivo evaluation of drug interactions.
-A slight delay in gastric emptying during liraglutide administration may affect the absorption of concomitant oral medications.
-Drug interaction studies have not shown any clinically significant delay in absorption of these drugs.
-Several patients treated with Victoza have had at least one episode of acute diarrhea.
-Diarrhea may affect absorption of oral medications used concomitantly with Victoza.
+Assessment of drug interactions in vivo.
+A slight delay in gastric emptying when using liraglutide may affect the absorption of concomitant oral medications.
+Drug interaction studies have not shown any clinically significant inhibition of absorption of these drugs.
+Several patients treated with Victoza experienced at least one episode of acute diarrhea.
+Diarrhea may affect the absorption of oral medications that are used concomitantly with Victoza.

 Paracetamol.
-A single use of paracetamol at a dose of 1000 mg against the background use of liraglutide does not cause a change in systemic exposure.
-The plasma Cmax of paracetamol decreased by 31% and the mean Tmax in plasma increased by 15 min.
-If liraglutide and paracetamol are taken concomitantly, no dose adjustment of the latter is required.
+A single use of paracetamol at a dose of 1000 mg while using liraglutide does not cause a change in systemic exposure.
+Cmax of paracetamol in plasma decreased by 31%, and the average Tmax in plasma increased by 15 minutes.
+When taking liraglutide and paracetamol simultaneously, no dose adjustment of the latter is required.

 Atorvastatin.
-A single use of atorvastatin at a dose of 40 mg with liraglutide does not cause changes in systemic exposure.
-Thus, no dose adjustment of atorvastatin is required during the use of Victoza.
-Cmax of atorvastatin in plasma decreased by 38%, and the mean Tmax in plasma against liraglutide increased from 1 to 3 h.
+A single use of atorvastatin at a dose of 40 mg while using liraglutide does not cause a change in systemic exposure.
+Thus, while taking the drug Victoza, no dose adjustment of atorvastatin is required.
+Cmax of atorvastatin in plasma decreased by 38%, and the average Tmax in plasma while taking liraglutide increased from 1 to 3 hours.

-Friseofulvin.
-A single application of griseofulvin at a dose of 500 mg against the background of liraglutide does not cause a change in systemic exposure.
-The Cmax of griseofulvin increased by 37%, while the mean plasma Tmax value did not change.
-No dose adjustment is required for griseofulvin and other drugs with low solubility and high permeability.
+Griseofulvin.
+A single dose of griseofulvin at a dose of 500 mg during the use of liraglutide does not cause a change in systemic exposure.
+The Cmax of griseofulvin increased by 37%, while the mean Tmax in plasma did not change.
+Dose adjustment of griseofulvin and other drugs with low solubility and high permeability is not required.

 Digoxin.
-Concomitant administration of digoxin at a dose of 1 mg and liraglutide resulted in a 16% decrease in AUC of digoxin; Cmax of digoxin decreased by 31%.
-The mean plasma Tmax of digoxin increased from 1 to 1.5 h.
-Based on these results, no dose adjustment of digoxin against liraglutide is required.
+With simultaneous single administration of digoxin at a dose of 1 mg and liraglutide, a decrease in digoxin AUC by 16% was observed; Digoxin Cmax decreased by 31%.
+The average Tmax of digoxin in plasma increased from 1 to 1.5 hours.
+Based on the results obtained, no dose adjustment of digoxin is required while taking liraglutide.

-Peroral contraceptives.
-The Cmax of ethinylestradiol and levonorgestrel decreased by 12% and 13%, respectively, after their single use with liraglutide therapy.
-The use of both drugs together with liraglutide was accompanied by an increase in the Tmax of these drugs by 1.5 h.
-Liraglutide has no clinically significant effect on the systemic exposure of ethinylestradiol and levonorgestrel in the body.
-Thus, the expected contraceptive effect of both drugs on liraglutide therapy does not change.
+Oral contraceptives.
+Cmax of ethinyl estradiol and levonorgestrel after their single use during therapy with liraglutide decreased by 12 and 13%, respectively.
+The use of both drugs together with liraglutide was accompanied by an increase in Tmax of these drugs by 1.5 hours.
+Liraglutide does not have a clinically significant effect on the systemic exposure of ethinyl estradiol and levonorgestrel in the body.
+Thus, the expected contraceptive effect of both drugs does not change during liraglutide therapy.

 Warfarin and other coumarin derivatives.
 No interaction studies have been conducted.
-At the beginning of treatment with Victoza in patients receiving warfarin or other coumarin derivatives, more frequent monitoring of MHO is recommended.
+At the beginning of treatment with Victoza in patients receiving warfarin or other coumarin derivatives, it is recommended to monitor MHO more frequently.

-Incompatibilities.
+Incompatibility.
 Substances added to Victoza may cause degradation of liraglutide.
-The drug Victoza should not be mixed with other drugs, including infusion solutions.
+The drug Victoza cannot be mixed with other drugs, incl. with infusion solutions.

-The Victoza syringe pen® contains 18 mg of liraglutide.
+The Victoza® syringe pen contains 18 mg of liraglutide.
 The patient can choose any of three possible dosages: 0.6; 1.2 and 1.8 mg.
-The Victoza® syringe pen is designed for use with NovoFine® or NovoTwist® disposable needles up to 8 mm long and up to 32G (0.25/0.23 mm) thick.
+The Victoza® syringe pen is intended for use with NovoFine® or NovoTwist® disposable needles up to 8 mm long and up to 32G thick (0.25/0.23 mm).

 Needle (example)

-Check the name and color code on the label of the syringe pen to make sure it contains liraglutide.
+Check the name and color code on the pen label to make sure it contains liraglutide.
 Using the wrong drug can be harmful to the patient’s health.

 A. Remove the cap from the syringe pen.

 B. Remove the paper sticker from the disposable needle.
-Carefully and tightly thread the needle onto the syringe pen.
+Carefully and tightly screw the needle onto the syringe pen.

 C. Remove the outer needle cap and set it aside without throwing it away.